sigipeschke/COMP_PHYS/README.md

 # COMP_PHYS
-Course work in computational physics was done over two courses, completed by myself with some group work and includes:
+Course work from computational physics stream.

-PHYS 381:
+## PHYS 381:

 Analyzing how floating point approximation effects mathematical concepts such as finding the zero points of a function.